Phone-GWP-group

 By not focusing on your packaging in advance of the busy festive period, the likelihood of unsuitable packaging that results in damage to goods in transit increases.

-Increases in transit damage result in increased returns (and the additional strain this places on your business), disgruntled customers, and significant additional costs – not least unsellable goods.
+Increases in transit damage result in increased returns (and the additional strain this places on your business), disgruntled customers, and significant extra costs – not least unsellable goods.

 Excessive costs